GLOBAL MARKETS-Dollar gains, U.S. shares rebound on data

 post-election political stalemate in Rome remained major

-in over a year and a half in February, offset some jitters.
-The
+fastest rate in over a year and a half in February, offset some

 While economic data from Europe and China was disappointing,